Happy Holidays! 🎄🎅🎁

 At this point, I think it's worth discussing the possibility of a negative SEO attack.

 A negative SEO attack is when (usually) a competitor sends a bunch of spammy backlinks and over-stuffed anchor texts to your page, in hopes of getting Google to lower your rankings and effectively increase their own rankings.

-Now, Google has said in the past that you shouldn’t worry about negative SEO because they “take care of it” by devaluing the spammy links so they don’t pass any negative effects to your website – however, some SEO pundits are not convinced this is true.
+Now, Google says that you shouldn't worry about negative SEO because they "take care of it" by devaluing the spammy links so they don't pass any negative effects to your website - however, some SEO pundits are not convinced this is true.